biasedbit/BBBootstrap/README.md

 BBBootstrap
 -----------
-A set of Foundation and UIKit extensions that we all end up using somehow in every project, all packed together.
+A set of utility classes as well as Foundation and UIKit extensions that we all end up using somehow in every project, all packed together and wrapped in a pretty and well documented package.

 ## How to add BBBootstrap to your project